 Discounts and disregards

-- People residing in a care home, nursing home or hostel.
+• A permanent resident of a care home, nursing home or hostel;

-- Care workers on low pay (usually working for charities).
+• A care worker on low pay (usually working for charities);

-- People who are caring for someone with a disability who is not their husband, wife, partner or child under 18.
+• A carer for someone with a disability who is not their husband, wife, partner or child under 18;

 Unfurnished empty homes, needing major repairs or structural alterations to render them habitable will receive a discount of 50% for a maximum period of twelve months.